RT en Español: Coverage

-On June 9, 2016, the Argentine government of Mauricio Macri, through the Federal System and Public Files Media announced the suspension of the signal RT in the TDA.
-Victoria Vorontsova, director of the Russian channel broadcast said that the Argentine government had approached the United States and would not be surprised that "at that frequency appear CNN rather than a regional channel."
+On June 9, 2016, the Argentine government of Mauricio Macri, through the Federal System and Public Files Media announced the suspension RT's signal on TDA.
+Victoria Vorontsova, director of the network, said that the Argentine government was pressured by the United States and would not be surprised that "at that frequency CNN is more likely to appear rather than a regional channel."
 The same happened with the signal of Telesur.
 Hernán Lombardi, head of the Argentine public media, announced a review of the matter.
-Martin Sabbatella, former head of AFSCA had stated that failure was due to an alignment of the Argentine government with the United States.
+Martin Sabbatella, former head of the FASCA, had stated that the removal was due to an alignment of the Argentine government with the United States.
 Finally, he carried out an agreement where the signal TDA remained in Argentina.
 In addition an exchange of programming projects, and reciprocity agreed to spread the Argentine content in Russia and several co-productions.

-On July 13, 2016 RT arrival was announced to Mexico through the cable operator Izzi Telecom one of the cable operators pay the largest northern country.
+On July 13, 2016, RT announced that they would begin broadcasting in Mexico via the cable operator Izzi Telecom, one of the largest cable TV providers in the north of the country.

-On July 13, 2016 RT arrival was announced to Mexico through the cable operator Izzi Telecom one of the cable operators pay the largest northern country.
+In response to the 2022 Russian invasion of Ukraine, the European Union (EU) announced on February 27, 2022 that they would ban RT and Sputnik in all languages throughout all their member states.
+This effectively ended broadcasts of RT en Español in Spain, as the country is an EU member state, though broadcasts continue to air in Latin America.

-In response to the 2022 Russian invasion of Ukraine, the European Union (EU) announced on February 27, 2022 that they have banned RT and Sputnik in all languages throughout all their member states.
-This effectively ends broadcasts of RT en Español in Spain which the country is an EU member state though broadcasts continue to air in Latin America.
+On June 16, 2025, the channel started broadcasting on Telecanal's transmitter network in Chile, causing concerns from the National Television Council.
+The council is likely to issue a sanction due to the lack of transparent information about the lease; in addition, two documentaries seen on RT through the Telecanal network have led to a sanction from the regulator.

 Programming

-Channel programming is made taking into account the time difference between the transmission regions.
-All news is broadcast during prime time morning or evening in New York, Miami, Los Angeles, Mexico, Buenos Aires and Madrid.
-RT transmissions include daily sports news, feature stories about life in the Russian regions and interviews with personalities of interest.
+Programming is made taking into account the time difference between the transmission regions.
+All news is broadcast during prime time, morning, or evening in New York, Miami, Los Angeles, Mexico, Buenos Aires and Madrid.
+Programming include daily sports, news, feature stories about life in Russia, and interviews with personalities of interest.